eoscostarica/guide.eoscostarica.io/docs/eos-learn/consensus-mechanism.md

 EOSIO networks keep a list of registered block producer accounts that run nodes that can successfully produce blocks just by being added to the schedule of active producers by the permisioning committee.

-### Block Producer Rotation

-The periodic rotation of active block producing nodes in the schedule favors decentralization.
-For this reason, the permisioning committee will have a [network management tool](https://latamlink.io/docs/network-governance) that allows selecting the block producers that it wants to include or exclude in the schedule.

->For example: You can define a weekly active node rotation policy.

-Later on, periodic and automatic rotation based on smart contracts will be enabled.
-In such a way that it is impossible to predict who are the producers of selected active blocks. (external entropy)

 ## Delegated Proof of Stake (DPoS)

 <figure class="video_container">